Fleas, Ticks & Mosquitoes

 Not too knowledgeable on echinacea either.
 I have never used it, but I have followed other advice given from the same source in which I originally found this method.
 Echinacea root is toxic to mosquito larvae, but it is also an immunity booster.
 There is very little information available on the dosage, but it can betaken internally as well as grown to deter fleas.
 The best info I could find was at EHow which stated to open a capsule and sprinkle onto food.
 Capsules come in 400 mg if you would rather grow and harvest yourself.
 Available in liquid or powder if you are purchasing.

 This is one method I recommend.
 The formula is found at the web address below.
 I suggest making a washable and hard wearing pillow with a zipper opening and add the mixed herbs to cedar chips inside the bag.
 Replace it every two months to be sure it remains potent enough to keep fleas away.
 If you are not much for sewing you can shop for a cedar bag that allows you to replace the filling when necessary.
-Since the herbs used are toxid to dogs adding it to bedding is much safer than making a bag to hang around the home or from your dogs collar.
+Since the herbs used are toxic to dogs adding it to bedding is much safer than making a bag to hang around the home or from your dogs collar.

 Naturally effective in repelling fleas and other pests from dog bedding.
 Safe for them to chew on and easy to find in many forms from chips to shredded.
 Check out the info on Herbal bags above to increase the deterring power.

 A bottle of mixed herbs in liquid form that can be diluted with water to make a topical spray.
-Harmful if your dog is a licker, but will work well to deter fleas if he can keep his toungue inside his mouth.
+Harmful if your dog is a licker, but will work well to deter fleas if he can keep his tongue inside his mouth.
 The formula can be purchased from the website below.

-This is a simple method that can be used with any other in deterring or repeling pests.
+This is a simple method that can be used with any other in deterring or repelling pests.
 If your dog or cat can produce a medium to long length coat, the coat will help to deter pests.
 This is not a sure-fire method and if not used with other methods will not repel anything for very long.